 Before closing the strategy decision session, the leader’s breakout is to draft some initial goals and methods for the strategic planning document.
 The leaders are assigned teams to support the development of a strategic plan.

-Karen’s Six Steps focus on selecting a strategy.
-Of course, you’ll incorporate a welcome, introductions, relationship-building opportunities, breaks, and gratitude for the hard work that’s been done and will be done in your session.
+Karen’s Six Steps focuses on selecting a strategy.
+Of course, you’ll incorporate a welcome, introductions, relationship-building opportunities, breaks, and gratitude for the hard work that’s been done and is ahead.

 Hazard Warning: The Biggest Nonprofit Strategic Planning Hazard